23 Cheapest European Cities & Airports to Fly into in 2020

 Istanbul Atatürk Airport (IST)

-In spite of the greater distance, Istanbul once offered surprisingly cheap fares, but those bargains seem to be gone in 2017 for the most part.
-There is another airport in the Asian suburbs (SAW) but its cheap flights tend to be from nearby.
+Regardless of the greater distance, Istanbul once offered cheap fares.
+There is another airport in the Asian suburbs (SAW) but the cheap flights there tend to be from nearby.

 Berlin, Germany